nice-game-hints/deponia-doomsday/06-fair/index.md

  - Gingerbread heart from the roller coaster (Did I have to look at it to change it to "I Love Lou" ???)
  - Paint set from the roller coaster
  - Fuse from Sausage bot (main square)
+ - Turban from prophet (offer hat magazine to him) appreciate baldness

 Need to find McChronicle and a boat to Porta Fisco.

 Quarry: